wbyoung/jsi/_posts/00-03-01-objects.md

 In fact, JavaScript can fully encapsulate data via closures.
 It just can't do so for the properties of an object.
 </aside>

-## _Is A_ vs _Has A_

-## Object Oriented Design

-You'll hear this term a lot.
-Programmers use it a lot.
-You need to know it.
-You need to know it, but the truth is, you won't use it as much as one might think.
-And actually, many programmers over-use object oriented concepts.